My Website Has Been Hacked. What Should I do?

 How do you know if your website has been hacked?

 How vulnerable are you?
 No matter what content management system (CMS) your platform is built on, it should always be kept up to date.
 Check to see if any security updates are missing.
-If so, here is almost 100% chance you will be hacked in the near distant future — if not already.
+If so, here is almost 100% chance you will be hacked in the near future — if you have not been already.

 So what are the signs?
 There are some other indications that might mean your website has been hacked: